AFS-BM: Enhancing Model Performance through Adaptive Feature Selection with Binary Masking: Statements and Declarations

-\begin{itemize} \item Funding: This work was supported in part by the Turkish Academy of Sciences Outstanding Researcher Programme. \item Competing interests: The authors declare that they have no known competing financial interests or personal relationships that could have influenced influence the work reported in this paper. \item Compliance with Ethical Standards: All the data used in this article are sourced from open and publicly accessible platforms.
-No proprietary, confidential, or private data has been used. \item Consent for publication: The authors of this manuscript consent to its publication. \item Author Contributions: Mehmet Y. Turali: Conceptualization, Methodology, Software, Writing- original draft.
-Mehmet E. Lorasdagi: Conceptualization, Software, Writing- original draft.
-Ali T. Koc: Conceptualization, Writing- review \& editing.
-Suleyman S. Kozat: Conceptualization, Writing- review \& editing. \item Availability of data and materials : The data that support the findings of this study is openly available in UCI Machine Learning Repository at \url{https://archive.ics.uci.edu}. \item Code availability: We openly share the code for our methods and experiments to encourage further research and the reproducibility of our results at \url{https://github.com/YigitTurali/AFS_BM-Algorithm}.
+\begin{itemize} \item Competing interests: The authors declare that they have no known competing financial interests or personal relationships that could have influenced influence the work reported in this paper. \item Availability of data and materials : The data that support the findings of this study is openly available in UCI Machine Learning Repository at \url{https://archive.ics.uci.edu}.

 \end{itemize}